zcvele/OfficeDocs-SkypeForBusiness/Teams/setup-calendar-syncing-with-google-workspace.md

 1. Sign into [Teams](https://teams.microsoft.com) using your Global Admin account.
 1. Go to the [Admin app in Teams](https://teams.microsoft.com/l/app/b47c7387-2807-440c-9fc2-7c8f46147a20?source=share-app-dialog).
-1. If you have not already connected your custom business domain with Microsoft 365, select the **Use your existing email and custom domain with Teams** option on the Admin app home page.
+1. If you haven't already connected your custom business domain with Microsoft 365, select the **Use your existing email and custom domain with Teams option on the Admin app home page and proceed to "[Use your existing email and custom domain with Teams](#use-your-existing-email-and-custom-domain-with-teams)."
-1. If you are already connected your domain, select the **Set up calendar synchronization** option on the Admin app home page (and proceed to "Set up calendar synchronization").
+1. If you are already connected your domain, select the **Set up calendar synchronization** option on the Admin app home page (and proceed to "[Set up calendar synchronization](#set-up-calendar-synchronization)").

 ## Use your existing email and custom domain with Teams